stefansundin/aws-rotate-key/README.md

 Usage of aws-rotate-key:
   -auth-profile string
     	Use a different profile when calling AWS.
-  -d	Delete old key without deactivation.
+  -d	Delete the old key instead of deactivating it.
   -mfa
     	Use MFA.
   -mfa-serial-number string